TDA-Jyamiti/GRIL/README.md

 Run this script to reproduce the experiment on PROTEINS dataset.

 ## Citation
-The paper is under review in ICML 2023.
+The paper is under review in ICML TAGML 2023 Workshop.
 More details coming soon.
 ![GRIL as topological discriminator!](/gril_topo_discrim_img.png "GRIL as topo discriminator")